 A look inside the pantry proves it to be just as appealing as the main kitchen.

-For a consistent look, the same Supa Black cabinets have been used, but broken up with some industrial style open frame shelving, using Freedom Kitchen’s 2020 Black Alumin with broadline glass shelves.
+For a consistent look, the same Black Ultramatt cabinets have been used, but broken up with some industrial style open frame shelving, using Freedom Kitchen’s 2020 Black Alumin with broadline glass shelves.
 These are perfect for things that you want on display, like food jars, cookbooks, and even a little décor for extra style points.

 The butler’s pantry benchtop is also the perfect home for their barista style coffee machine as well as the microwave, keeping the benchtops clear in the main kitchen.
 A second sink and integrated dishwasher in the butler’s pantry also serves to keep mess hidden.